Scalable Event Cloud Network for Event-based Classification: Method

 Once the spectrum is obtained through DFT, we can initialize a learnable filter $V$ with dimensionality matching that of the spectrum and perform the Hadamard product between the spectrum and the filter.
 In summary, the specific process of the frequency-aware module is as follows:

 where $\sigma$ is a nonlinear activation function and $\odot$ means Hadamard product.
-As shown in \cref{fig: FECNet}, FECNet adopts two different frequency modules, the Spatial-FA module and the Temporal-FA module.
-They perform Fourier transforms on Event Cloud features in the spatial and temporal dimensions, respectively, and work on extracting spatial and temporal features.
+As shown in \cref{fig: SECNet}, SECNet adopts two different frequency modules, the Spatial-FA module and the Temporal-FA module.
+They perform Fourier transforms on Event Cloud features in the spatial $D_i$ and temporal $T_i$ dimensions, respectively, and work on extracting spatial and temporal features.
 The functions of these two modules will be discussed in detail in the following.

 \textbf{Spatial-FA Module}.
-In the realm of signal processing, it is theoretically established that convolution in the temporal domain is equivalent to Hadamard's product in the frequency domain.
-This equivalence suggests that it is feasible to identify filters in the frequency domain that are mathematically analogous to those derived through backpropagation with the same performance.
-The input feature $\mathcal{F}_{\mathcal{G}}$ to this module is the output of Event-based G \& S moudle, with the dimension [$\frac{T}{2}, K, 2D+4$] as shown in \cref{eq: output_g}.
-Previous approaches all employed convolution-based blocks to abstract features across the feature dimensions $(2D+4)$, and this also means doing $\frac{T}{2}\times K$ repeating calculations.
-The computational complexity of a single convolution is $\mathcal{O}((2D+4)^2)$.
-We utilize frequency domain multiplication instead of convolution and the complexity becomes $\mathcal{O}((2D+4)log_{2}(2D+4))$.
-Taking the dimension 540 of the last stage in FECNet, the individual computational complexity is reduced by a factor of 60.
-This reduced complexity is finally multiplied by the number of repeats $\frac{T}{2}\times K \approx 12\times10^3$.
-The computational complexity reduction by using the spatial-FA module is up to 20 times in the actually constructed network.
+The input feature $\mathcal{F}_{\mathcal{G}_i}$ to this module is the output of the Event-based G \& S module, with the dimension [$T_i$, K, $D_i$] as shown in \cref{eq: output_g}.
+It represents the topological correlations composed of the spatial proximity, temporal continuity, and polarity relevance of K neighboring points within the group.
+The low frequencies correspond to globally consistent spatiotemporal patterns within groups, and high frequencies capture local details within neighborhood features.
+Previous approaches all employed MLP-based blocks to abstract features across the feature dimensions $D_i$, and this also means doing $T_i\times K$ repeating calculations.
+The computational complexity of a single MLP is $\mathcal{O}(D_i^2)$.
+We utilize frequency domain multiplication instead of MLP, and the complexity becomes $\mathcal{O}(D_ilog_{2}(D_i))$.
+Taking the dimension 540 of the last stage in SECNet, the individual computational complexity is reduced by a factor of 60.
+This reduced complexity is finally multiplied by the number of repeats $T_i\times K \approx 12\times10^3$.
+The computational complexity reduction by using the Spatial-FA module is up to 20 times in the actually constructed network.
 More importantly, the network's performance on the various datasets does not give too much of a discount.